VictorMauroy/PHP-Training/README.md

 $months = array(1 => 'January', 3 => "March", "February");
 $months = [1 => 'January', 3 => "March", "February"];
 ```
-Note: By defining explicitly the first index as 1, the array will start at 1 and end at 3.
-Also note that you can define your key&value without caring about the order.
+Note: By defining explicitly the first index as 1, the array will start at 1 and end at 4.
+Also note that you can define your key&value without caring about the order, but add a value without a paired key will result in adding it after the last one (in the current case, February was added at index 4).

 Arrays in PHP **can also use string as keys and values**.
 Int and string are the only types that you can use as a key.
 ```php